-In contrast to clinical curriculum experiences, shadowing experiences do not occur as part of the student's required CUSOM curriculum and may lack the defined structure, supervision, feedback mechanisms, and medical-legal protections provided by formal clinical rotations.
+It is essential that students choosing to engage in shadowing experiences understand the differences between these optional shadowing experiences and the required clinical rotations of the credit-bearing CUSOM curriculum.
+Shadowing experiences do not occur as part of the student's required CUSOM curriculum and may lack the defined structure, supervision, feedback mechanisms, and medical-legal protections provided by formal clinical rotations.